 8. Property Tax Implications

 Agricultural exemptions reduce property taxes.
-Farming and ranching activities qualify for agricultural valuations, saving thousands annually⁷.
-Timber production provides similar tax benefits.
+Farming and ranching activities qualify for agricultural valuations in many states, which can save thousands annually.
+Timber production provides similar tax benefits in some jurisdictions.
 Development triggers reassessment at higher values.
 Conservation programs offer tax incentives for preservation.
+Check with your county appraisal district, since qualification rules and savings vary significantly by state.

 Investment Protection Measures